Earthquakes on April 2, 2026

 6.1 km---✓ ReviewedUSGS →

-On April 2, 2026 at 23:20 UTC, a magnitude 2.1 earthquake struck 25 km W of Dutch Harbor, Alaska.
-The hypocenter lay at 6.1 km, placing this in the shallow crustal category.
+On April 2, 2026, worldwide seismic activity registered a magnitude 2.1 earthquake 25 km W of Dutch Harbor, Alaska at 23:20 UTC.
+This was a shallow crustal earthquake, focused at 6.1 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 The epicenter is at 53.867°, -166.921°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-02